![]() deutsches Glossar |

 spacing.

-CAB SIGNALING
+CAB SIGNALLING

 control panel in the locomotive cab.